leolanese/leolanese/README.md

 <br />

-### What I'm doing as Software Enginner Developer / FE ? 🚀
+### What I'm doing as Senior Front-End Developer ? 🚀

 ✅ 🌟**Be performante**: Write code with performance in mind.
 Write Good Simple Code.